The Gelmi Group

 James CollinsPhD Candidate

-James attained a BEng in Biomedical Engineering from RMIT University and went on to complete his Msc in Biotechnology and NGM College.
+James attained a BEng in Biomedical Engineering from RMIT University and went on to complete his Msc in Biotechnology at NGM College.
 He joined The Gelmi Group in ___ where he began his PhD candidature in Engineering.
-In his third and final milestone, James focuses on the fabrication of 3D printed designs for easy stimulation of the stem cells, investigating the effects electrical stimulation has on cell growth and lineage commitment.
+In his third and final milestone, James focuses on the fabrication of 3D printed designs for easy stimulation of stem cells, investigating the effects electrical stimulation have on cell growth and lineage commitment.

 Kaiwen Zhang